A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Statistical properties of contrastive pre-training

 \end{proposition} The proof of \Cref{prop:approximate_global_min_contrastive_loss} is provided in \Cref{app:approximate_global_min_contrastive_loss}.
 The first equality in Eq.~(\ref{eqn:sufficiency_excess_risk}) follows established results in prior literature, such as \cite{wang2020understanding, zimmermann2021contrastive}.
 The primary contribution of \Cref{prop:approximate_global_min_contrastive_loss} lies in the non-asymptotic sufficiency bound in Eq.~(\ref{eqn:sufficiency_excess_risk}), which improves upon prior results, e.g., \cite[Theorem 1]{wang2020understanding}.
-Compared to~\cite{wang2020understanding}, the bound presented here offers two significant improvements: (1) the error decays at a faster rate of $K^{-1}$ rather than $K^{-1/2}$, and (2) the error is multiplicative rather than additive.
-The multiplicative error bound ensures that, for any finite K, the exact minimizer of the CLIP risk is 0-sufficient, whereas an additive error bound does not provide this guarantee.
+Compared to \cite{wang2020understanding}, the bound presented here offers two significant improvements: (1) the error decays at a faster rate of $K^{-1}$ rather than $K^{-1/2}$, and (2) the error is multiplicative rather than additive.
+The multiplicative error bound ensures that, for any finite K, the exact minimizer of the CLIP risk is 0-sufficient, whereas an additive error bound does not provide this guarantee. { On the other hand, one can establish an additive error bound without requiring the boundedness conditions in Assumption~\ref{ass:bounded_score}.
+We refer the readers to Appendix~\ref{sec:alternative_bounded_score} for more details. }